sofikrge/BSA-Final-Project/README.md

 # BSA Final Project DJ & SK

-Our final project for BSA :-)
+Our final project for BSA 🥳

+If you want to run it for yourself, here is what you need to do:
+    - Make sure you have all dependencies installed.
+    - Create the data folder and within it the raw folder.
+    - Place the raw recordings within the data/raw folder.
+    - Run the finalbsa.py file You can track the progress in the terminal and watch the code create the figures within the reports/figures folder.

+Note: If you are not simply copying this repo, please make sure to replicate the structure seen below to make sure the figures will be rendered in the intended folder and the script has access to the raw data.
+The important folders and files you should double-check are marked with an emoji.

+Thank you and enjoy!

 ## Project Organization

 ```
 ├── README.md
+├── finalbsa.py        <- 🌱 This is the main file that you need to run
-├── data               <- 👀 Please create this folder.
+├── data               <- 🍄 Please create this folder.
 │   ├── processed      <- The final, data sets after exclusions.
-│   └── raw            <- 👀 Place the raw data we were provided with for the assignment here please
+│   └── raw            <- 🍄 Place the raw data we were provided with for the assignment here please
 ├── pyproject.toml     <- Project configuration file with package metadata for
 │                         bsa_final_project_dj_&_sk and configuration for
 ├── reports            <- General folder for the outputs of our analysis